HackerHansen/1v1.YEET-v2/README.md

 An improved Cheat Engine hack for the game 1v1.lol

 Coming soon!
-I am finalizing the trainer and will release it soon.
+The trainer has been finalized and I will record the video soon.
+Expecting a release within a week.